anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

         serviceWorkerRegistration.register();

-Delete files:
+Deleted files:

-        App.csss
+- App.csss
-        App.test.tsx
+- App.test.tsx
-        App.tsx
+- App.tsx

-Check everything works:

-    2021-11-10-11_18_22 app cleaned.png

-Copy src/assets folder to public

-Update manifest and index.html with new icons, title and description.
-Remove files
+In an Angular project all static files are normally in the `app/src/assets` folder.
+In React the `assets` folder is normally placed in the public folder.
+Let's move `assets` there.
+As I like to keep my files organized, I think that this is already an improvement over Angular.
+Keeping the `assets` folder in `src` is counterintuitive, as it doesn't contain source files, but rather static files ready to be served to the users.

+Now we can update `index.html` and `manifest.json` in `public`, add Anita icons, title, and description.
+We can also remove the starter files left there by `create-react-app`:

-    public/favicon.ico
+- public/favicon.ico
-    public/logo192.png
+- public/logo192.png
-    public/logo512.png
+- public/logo512.png

+Now let's move to the code base.

 ## Absolute imports

-In Angular, we use `paths` in `tsconfig.json` to import files with absolute paths from `src/app` folder, with the prefix `@anita/client`:
+In the Angular project of Anita, we use absolute paths to simplify imports, with a custom prefix `@anita/client`.

+For example, we use this statement: `import { MyModule } from '@anita/client/my.module';`, instead of this: `import { AppModule } from '../../../my.module';`.

+To do so we need to use the `paths` key in `tsconfig.json`.

     "CompilerOptions": {
         ...